 - Stop the conversation.
 If you are embarrassed beyond repair, you can end the conversation and walk away.
 The biggest risk here is the temptation for those left behind to gossip about you.
 However, if they do that, it reflects more on their character than yours.

 - Tell the person to stop.
 You might see that the person doesn’t realize what she is doing.
 If you think that might be the case, call her out right there on the spot and let her know what she’s doing is wrong.
-Be careful doing this and avoid conducting the same type of behavior toward her.
+Be careful to avoid conducting the same type of behavior toward her.
 Humiliating another person shouldn’t be your goal, regardless of how tempting it might be.

 - Turn the behavior around without matching the other person’s rudeness.
 When someone says or does something to embarrass you in public, you may consider saying something like, “Are you having a bad day?”
 “Why did you just say that?” or “Do you think what you just said will solve the problem?”
 That will put the person on the spot, and if it’s done in a matter-of-fact manner, the humiliation will transfer back to the person who started it.

 - Pull her aside.
 You can also try being more discreet when you tell her how uncomfortable her behavior makes you.
 Tell her that you need to discuss something privately.
 Once it’s just the two of you, explain how humiliated you are when she says those things, and you’d appreciate it if she’d stop.

 - Ignore the person.
 One of the things you might consider is to simply ignore the person when she “throws shade,” and talk right over her.
 If you choose this option, you risk being considered rude, unless it is obvious to everyone around what you’re doing.

 - Apologize.
 If you’re called out for being in the wrong or saying something you shouldn’t have, it’s okay to apologize and alter your comment.
 Then move on.
 Don’t dwell on something that will make everyone around you wish they could be anywhere but there.